OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 What better way to toast 25 years as the flag carrier for gutsy British food than to announce you’re opening a second location, in Los Angeles?
 That’s exactly what Fergus Henderson and Trevor Gulliver, the dynamic duo behind London’s St. JOHN restaurant, have done.
 Expect the same white tablecloths, laser focus on the finest produce and brutal simplicity on the plate.
 However, as exciting as this is for fans, it remains to be seen how the LA crowd will take to ox hearts and deep-fried tripe.

-The brainchild of Massimo Bottura, Al Mèni – a showcase of Emilia-Romagna’s flavours – will celebrate its seventh year from 20 to 21 June.
+The brainchild of Massimo Bottura, Al Mèni – a showcase of Emilia-Romagna’s flavours – will celebrate its eighth year from 20 to 21 June.
 Once again, it will gather 24 chefs – 12 from the region, 12 from around the world – in giant tents to cook for the hungry residents of this city on the Adriatic.
 In typical Bottura fashion, the festival is sustainable.
 It’s also charming, laden with nods to Fellini (there are eight and a half tents) and all manner of Emilian delicacies.